 Nothing is better than coding to understand a library.
-Let's develop your own Tartiflette recipes manager served through an awesome GraphQL API.
+In this tutorial, we will develop our own Tartiflette recipes manager served by an awesome GraphQL API.

-Here are the topics we will cover during this Getting Started Tutorial.
+Here are the topics we will cover during this tutorial:

 The tutorial's end result is available on GitHub at tartiflette-aiohttp-tutorial.